GigaCheck: Detecting LLM-generated Content via Object-Centric Span Localization: Hyperparameters and experimental setup

-We fine-tune Mistral-7B for a binary classification task to distinguish between human-written and machine-generated content using LoRA.
+We fine-tune Mistral-7B-v0.3\footnote{https://huggingface.co/mistralai/Mistral-7B-v0.3} for a binary classification task to distinguish between human-written and machine-generated content using LoRA.
+Models training were done using Hugging Face Transformers\footnote{https://github.com/huggingface/transformers} with bfloat16 precision.
+LoRA settings via the PEFT\footnote{https://github.com/huggingface/peft} library include: $r = 8$, \textit{lora\_alpha} = 16, \textit{lora\_dropout} = 0.1, and $bias = "none"$.
+Only query and value projection matrices in attention modules were adapted.
+We used AdamW~\citep{decoupled} with a cosine learning rate scheduler~\citep{sgdr}.
+The DETR model’s encoder and decoder each had 3 layers.
+The loss weights were set to 10.0 for L1, 1.0 for gIoU, 4.0 for Focal Loss, 9.0 for denoised L1, and 3.0 for denoised gIoU.

 During training, we augmented the data by randomly selecting between \textit{'minimum sequence length'} to \textit{'maximum sequence length'} tokens from each text.
 To optimize the models, we used the AdamW optimizer with a cosine learning rate schedule and also applied a weight for the \textit{'Human'} category in the cross-entropy function.
-The dataset-specific hyperparameters used for the experiments in Section \ref{sec:classification} are listed in the table \ref{tab:classification_hyperparams}.
+The dataset-specific hyperparameters used for the experiments are listed in the table \ref{tab:classification_hyperparams}.

+When training a detection model to find LLM-generated intervals in text, we follow three steps: 1) fine-tune the Mistral-7B model on two or three categories, 2) extract features for the dataset from the trained model, 3) train the DETR model using extracted features as input data.
+The training is divided into three stages, firstly because this significantly speeds up the training process, and secondly because LLM and DETR models converge at different rates.

 To train DN-DAB-DETR models, we also used the AdamW optimizer with a cosine learning rate schedule.
 During training we did not apply any text augmentations.
-The dataset-specific hyperparameters used for the experiments in Section \ref{sec:detection} are listed in the table \ref{tab:detection_hyperparams}.
+The number of learnable queries $N$ reflects the maximum span density per text in each dataset (see Section~\ref{sec:detection}).
+The dataset-specific hyperparameters used for the experiments are listed in the table \ref{tab:detection_hyperparams}.